igromanru/HD2-Sneaky-Stuff/README.md

 "Undetected" features are like the name says, undetected.
 They can be activated and deactivated/restored at any time.

 ### Infinite Stratagems (Default Hotkey: Numpad 7)
 Prevents Stratagems to go into cooldown and decrease in quantity.
 Works only for your Stratagems.
 All others are visual only.
 For server sided stratagems like Resupply or SEAF Artillery, it works only if you're the host.

 ### Super Credits in Resupply Pod (Default Hotkey: F3)
-Replaces one of the slot in the Resupply Pod with a stack of Super Credits.
+Replaces second slot in the Resupply Pod with a stack of Super Credits.
+Don't even ask, replacing all 4 slots with Super Credits doesn't work.
 See the "Resupply Drops Information" section for more details.

 ### Medals in Resupply Pod (Default Hotkey: F4)